 Online compliance training puts workers in control of the training experience and holds them accountable with testing.
-With Vivid, workers get a more engaging experience and learn critical concepts in 20 minutes or less.
-Vivid courses are interactive, use short films, animations, and real scenarios, to establish modern training modes that connect.
+With HSI, workers get a more engaging experience and learn critical concepts in 20 minutes or less.
+HSI courses are interactive, use short films, animations, and real scenarios, to establish modern training modes that connect.
 This training experience is powerful because it promotes engagement, the key to knowledge retention—workers remember the training because they are active participants.

-Vivid creates content in cooperation with subject matter experts and each course involves relevant storytelling and creative knowledge-building exercises.
+HSI creates content in cooperation with subject matter experts and each course involves relevant storytelling and creative knowledge-building exercises.
 We offer different types of training assets to help you tailor the delivery of information to your diverse workforce.
 These training options are designed to reinforce and extend training beyond the initial learning event, in bite-size pieces and deeper, more intensive experiences, to reach each the employee level of participation with an ‘all-of-the-above’ strategy.

 Here's how it all works together

-Vivid Offers 3 Types of Training Content
+HSI Offers 3 Types of Training Content

 Packed with interactivities and built by industry subject matter experts, these courses are the most efficient compliance training option.
 These highly engaging courses leverage the power of storytelling and creative media to deliver an effective, modern, memorable training experience.
 Courses include proficiency testing and knowledge checks.